PureStake/algosigner/docs/dApp-integration.md

 The dApp may return the following errors in case of users rejecting requests, or errors in the request:

 ```
+    UserRejected = '[RequestError.UserRejected] The extension user does not authorize the request.',
     NotAuthorized = '[RequestError.NotAuthorized] The extension user does not authorize the request.',
     UnsupportedAlgod = '[RequestError.UnsupportedAlgod] The provided method is not supported.',
     UnsupportedLedger = '[RequestError.UnsupportedLedger] The provided ledger is not supported.',